Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 By public transportation.

-• Bus.
-From the ADO terminal in Playa del Carmen you can take a bus to Coba, for which it will be necessary to make an intermediate stop in Tulum.
-Timetables and prices are available on the official ADO website.
+- Bus.
+You can take a bus from the ADO terminal in Playa del Carmen to Coba, but you’ll need to make one stop in Tulum.You can find the schedules and prices on the official ADO website.

-• Colectivo / Minivan.
+- Colectivo / Minivan.
 By colectivo or minivan it is necessary to divide the trip into two routes: Playa del Carmen to Tulum and then, Tulum-Coba (explained above).

 By car.

-From Playa del Carmen take federal highway 307 until you reach Tulum, at the intersection with federal highway 109 turn left and continue until the first traffic circle.
+From Playa del Carmen, take Federal Highway 307 until you reach Tulum.
+At the intersection with Federal Highway 109, turn left and continue until the first traffic circle.

 At this traffic circle turn left at the third exit and continue until you reach the Coba lagoon where you can look for parking.